exercism/docs/using/solving-exercises/tdd.md

 1. Once the test passes, refactor your code as desired, ensuring all active tests still pass.
    Refactoring might include:
     - removing any duplicated code,
-    - spliting long functions into smaller ones
+    - splitting long functions into smaller ones,
     - adding comments, etc.
 1. "Unskip" the next test and repeat from step 1.